-The question of whether or not the tongue is the strongest muscle in the human body is something I remember hearing as far back as I can remember.
+The question, is the tongue the strongest muscle in the body, is something I remember hearing as far back as I can remember.
 I especially remember us kids talking about it when I was a young lad in school.
 But is there any truth to this fascinating subject?

 Where did the “Strong Tongue” theory start?

-I don’t believe the myth stating the tongue is the strongest muscle in the body actually has a solid starting point.
-I do however believe this myth may have arisen due to the large amounts of work our tongues do on any given day.
+As stated above, relative to size, the tongue may indeed be the strongest muscle.
+However we will explore importance of function and stamina later.
+I don’t believe the theory stating the tongue is the strongest muscle in the body actually has a solid starting point.
+I do however believe this may have arisen due to the large amounts of work our tongues do on any given day.

 The tongue is instinctively at work during eating, speaking and any number of daily tasks we don’t even consider.
 Just sitting here I am realizing my tongue rarely sits still for any considerable length of time.
 So makes sense the tongue could be the strongest muscle in the human body, even though you’re not normally working it out at the gym…lol